Loading...

 (2) Work Place Safety Plan requirements.
 The WPSP must include, but not be limited to, the following items, depending on the size and scope of the asbestos project:

-(i) Floor plans showing the locations of all asbestos project work areas and decontamination enclosure systems in the building.
+(i) Floor plans showing the locations of all asbestos project work areas and decontamination enclosure systems required under subdivision (a) of this section.

 (ii) Floor plans indicating the locations of any components of the fire alarm system which have been deactivated, and setting forth mitigation measures to be implemented for the duration of the project.